undeMalum/portfolio/content/posts/meeting-charges-p2/index.md

 +++

 # A quick pill of essentials
-In the past few moths, I participated in a number of new service activities that consumed most of my time devoted to this blog/portfolio.
+In the past few months, I participated in a number of new service activities that consumed most of my time devoted to this blog/portfolio.
 In fact, the last reflection dedicated to my boys (Piotr, Maciej and Adam) dates back to [November 2022](/portfolio/posts/meeting-charges/)!
-As you can see, it's the right time to come back with a refreshed set of experiences.
-Although, the frosty winter weather severely limited outside activities, there is still a lot to discuss!
+As you can see, it's the right time to come back with a refreshed set of experiences and thoughts that hit me.
+There is still a lot to discuss and the frosty weather - that severely limited outside activities - made no obstacle!

 ***
 {{< neighbouring >}}